joakin/popups-tech-posts-series/docs/01-tooling/02-better-minification-for-frontend-sources.md

 ### Requirements

-We wanted to serve as small of a payload as we can to users with the JavaScript files.
+Payload served can to users (specifically, JavaScript files), should be as small as possible.

-### Solutions
+### Solution

 Given we have introduced a build step previously, the solution seemed pretty straightforward.